-The fair value of convertible bonds is determined by applying cost approach, using asset-based approach, based on the unaudited consolidated financial statements of Lohas Holdings.
+The fair value of convertible bonds is determined by using adjusted net asset method, based on the unaudited consolidated financial statements of Lohas Holdings.
 The valuation takes account of the terms and conditions of convertible bonds and the amount of outstanding convertible bonds.